 Using his great-grandfather’s original Danish recipes, Bent Olsen creates an array of European delights.
 Start the day with an authentic RundsTykker Danish continental breakfast.
 Then stock up Danish custard kringle, butter rings, almond tarts, and Scandinavian dark limpa bread.
 If you’re celebrating a birthday, order a Kransekrage (almond ring cake) for something really special.

 If you love a good French Rhône wine, then Rideau Vineyard is the place to go.
 Founded by Iris Rideau in 1997, the award-winning winery is dedicated entirely to Rhône grape varietals.
-One of the best things to do in Solvang, CA, is to take a drive along Alamo Pintado Road to the beautiful estate for a one-of-a-kind tasting of some superb red wines.
+One of the most popular things to do in Solvang, CA, is to take a drive along Alamo Pintado Road to the beautiful estate for a one-of-a-kind tasting of some superb red wines.

 The Rideau Vineyard estate is surrounded by spectacular landscapes of manicured gardens and majestic oak trees; it’s definitely worth a stroll around.